Conditional Encryption with Applications to Secure Personalized Password Typo Correction: Implementation and Empirical analysis

 We also implemented a modified version of TypTop system for personalized typo correction \cite{CCS:CWPCR17} as outlined in \secref{sec:TypPredicate}.
 We consider two primary modifications to the regular TypTop system.
 First, we replace the Key Derivation Function (KDF) with Argon2id \cite{biryukov2016argon2} a Memory-Hard Key Derivation Function.
 This modification was already suggested by the designers of TypTop.
 Second, we replace the public key encryption scheme with a conditional encryption scheme for the OR predicate.
 For the purpose of empirical evaluation we implement TypTop with our optimized implementation of conditional encryption and with our unoptimized implementation refering to these as modifications (2A) and (2B) respectively.

-Our code is available at \cite{GithubImp}.
-In our analysis we analyze six versions of the TypoTop system: the original system (no modifications), modification (1) only, modification (2A) only, modification (2B) only, modifications (1)+(2A) and finally modifications (1)+(2B).
+Our code is available at our open source github\footnote{\url{https://github.com/mhassanameri/CondEncCCS24Artifact}} repository.
+In our analysis, we analyze six versions of the TypTop system: the original system (no modifications), modification (1) only, modification (2A) only, modification (2B) only, modifications (1)+(2A) and finally modifications (1)+(2B).
 The recommended version is TypTop with modifications (1)+(2A) i.e., using the Memory-Hard Key Derivation Function and the optimized implementation of our conditional encryption scheme for the OR predicate.

 In our modified implementation of TypoTop, we assume that the length of each user passwords is at most 32 characters.
 This is a valid assumption as 99.9 \% of the passwords has length of lower than 32 characters.
 To support this assumption, as an evidence we extracted this stats from the leaked passwords of LinkedIn and RockYou.
 More specifically, 99\% of passwords from LinkedIn Frequency Corpus\footnote{Link to the data set: \url{https://figshare.com/articles/dataset/linkedin_files_zip/7350287}} as well as passwords from RockYou\footnote{Link to the RockYou with count dataset: \url{https://github.com/danielmiessler/SecLists/tree/master/Passwords/Leaked-Databases}} have length at most 15.
 If desired one could easily adjust the TypTop system to support longer passwords.
 However, the scheme would either become less efficient or we would need to leak a single bit of information about the user password i.e., indicating whether or not the length of the password is more than 32 characters.